BillyZhong/cs/algorithms/quicksort/README.md

 ## Space Complexity
 The space complexity of the quicksort algorithm is linear and thus has asymptotic space of `O(n)`.
-This is because quicksort is an in-place sorting algorithm and only requires the original array and an extra `O(1)` space for swapping.
+This is because quicksort is an in-place sorting algorithm and only requires the space for the `n` elements of the original array and an extra `O(1)` space for swapping.